Energy hierarchy: Low impact energy production

 The next priority in the hierarchy covers energy sources that are not entirely sustainable, but have a low environmental impact.
 These include the use of fossil fuels with carbon capture and storage.

 Nuclear energy is sometimes treated as a low impact source, because it has low carbon emissions.

 High impact energy production

-The lowest priority under the energy hierarchy is energy production using unsustainables sources, such as unabated fossil fuels.
+The lowest priority under the energy hierarchy is energy production using unsustainable sources, such as unabated fossil fuels.
 Some also place nuclear energy in this category, rather than the one above, because of the required management/storage of highly hazardous radioactive waste over extremely long (hundreds of thousands of years or more) timeframes and depletion of uranium resources.

 There is a consensus that the share of such energy sources must decline.

 Within this tier, there are possibilities for limiting adverse impacts by switching from the most damaging fuel sources, such as coal, to less emissive sources, such as gas.

 Many suggest that when such high impact energy usage has been minimised, the effects of any unavoidable residual usage should be counterbalanced by emissions offsetting.